 The Nong Tae village desperately needed a new primary school.
 The previous school was constructed in 1945 and had fallen into severe disrepair.
-Although the villagers had tried their best to maintain it, this was not possible because of no outside support or funding.
+Indeed, the Nong Tae villagers had tried their best to maintain it.
+However, this was not possible because of no outside support or funding.

-The Project Outline
+Nong Tae School Project Outline

-Baci Spiritual Ceremony
+Baci Ceremony at School Opening

 “Baci (also spelt basi) is specific ceremony in Laos which has been practiced for hundreds of years.
 The term commonly used is “sou khuan” which means “spirit enhancing or spirit calling”.
 The ceremony involves the tying of white cotton strings around person’s wrists and the prayer saying or well wishing for the person that the baci ceremony is intended for.”